Skin school, Skincare

 Niacinamide manages to hinder the accumulation of impurities in the pores and helps pores return to their normal size.
 Sun damage can also make pores more visible, causing “orange peel skin.”
 Higher concentrations of niacinamide can help visibly shrink pores by targeting the skin’s supportive elements.

-Calms redness
+Calms Redness

 It may also help calm your skin and has been shown to have antioxidant capabilities.
 Moreover, it’s known as an anti-inflammatory, which makes it ideal for minimizing redness.